retired-electrician/arduino_wow_and_flutter_meter/README.md

 an unacceptably coarse 0.04%.
 Thus, the timer count window is extended over 8 input cycles, or around 40,635 system clock cycles, or around 2.5 ms
 This improves resolution to less than 0.01% - a bare minimum for the job.
 A further increase in sampling window length would compromise the high-frequency response which, according to DIN45507, must extend to at least 300 Hz.

+8-bit Timer2 is configured to output ca. 3,150 Hz square-wave test signal (as-built, it is filtered and trimmed to be more like trapezoid).
+Actual frequency, due to 8-bit resolution, is more like 3,130 Hz.
+8-bit Timer0 is configured as an 8 kHz PWM and is currently unused.
+It was reserved for driving an external analogue voltmeter.